Get My FREE Newsletter for info on Meditation and Health - Enter E-mail Address

 Why Practice Mindfulness?

 As we go through life, most of us quickly lose the pure aliveness that is evident in the face of a healthy infant.
 The fascination and wonder that we may still dimly remember of early childhood, fades as we conform to the standards that we think the world expects of us.
 We learn to hide our feelings, first from others, and then from ourselves.
 We learn to hide our excitement and joy of simple pleasures.
 We’re bombarded with sensory overload and enticed by commercials and advertisements for things that promise to make us feel happy and fulfilled.
 And as we collect more and more, we need more and more.
 Soon we forget the simple innocence of life.
 Even the simple act of being aware of the breath, is gone.
 Anxiety takes over.
 We can no longer sit still.
 We don’t know what to do without some activity, some outward focus, or some drama to occupy our attention.
 If no other distractions are available, we numb ourselves with TV, or even with the newspaper.
 Why?
 To avoid the unknown.
 We tell ourselves that we’re just avoiding boredom.
 But just beneath the surface of boredom is agitation, restlessness, sadness, emptiness, fear -- and joy.
 Maybe we read novels, or self-help books, and tell ourselves that we’re gaining wisdom, though we never seem to find the satisfaction we’re looking for.
 We’ve lost touch with what is real and eternal inside us.
 What was once our perfect place of peace within ourselves, has now become a mystery.
-A pandora’s box.
 We’re afraid now to open ourselves up and look within, for fear that what has been stuffed down will overwhelm us, even drive us crazy.

 And so we do not linger in the awareness of the inner Self.
 We may peak in, but then comes a thought, a worry, an impulse to do something else.
 A chore that must be done, a temptation that must be indulged or new desire that must be fulfilled.
 And we’re off and running again.